mattsteele/resume/src/entries/work/2017-charter.md

 start: 2017-10-01
 ---

-As part of the Design Enablement Team I create JavaScript based prototypes, proof-of-concept applications & design systems work.
-My work encompasses front-end architecture, backend API's, and work in AWS.
+Contributed to the Design Systems Engineering Team by developing and maintaining scalable libraries and tools in JavaScript, React, and Angular.
+Delivered solutions for design tokens, iconography, and mobile platforms to enhance developer experience and streamline application development.